 The Problem

-Traditional deployments fail silently.
-Code deploys, breaks production hours later.
-Users see ugly Nginx errors.
-You manually SSH to fix it.
+Traditional deployments can fail quietly.
+Code deploys, then breaks production hours later.
+Users land on bare Nginx error pages.
+You manually SSH in to fix it.
 There's a better way.

 The Solution